matigramirez/Parsec/README.md

 var svmap = Reader.ReadFromJson<Svmap>("map0.json");
 ```

-It is advised to first read a file from its original format, export it as JSON, edit it, and importing it once again as
+It is advised to first read a file from its original format, export it as JSON, edit it, and import it once again as
 JSON, so that all the original fields are present in the JSON file.

 ## Samples